 Like other Auckland west coast beaches, Bethells Beach showcases New Zealand North Island’s wilder side.
 While the beach itself is a hit, what’s most amazing here are the marvels pitched around it.

 Spending a day at Bethells Beach, you can enjoy an array of activities, including surfing and hiking.
 Take time to wander along sand dunes and meander on hiking trails (including the Te Henga Walkway).
 You can also explore its cave to get the full experience of this rugged slice of nature.

 Long Bay Beach

 Long Bay Beach is located on the eastern coast of the North Shore.
-The beach features a one-kilometre-long stretch of sand set alongside the forested Long Bay Regional Park.
-The beach also connects to the 970-hectare Long Bay-Okura Marine Reserve.
+The lovely one-kilometre-long stretch of sand is set alongside the forested Long Bay Regional Park.
+It also connects to the 970-hectare Long Bay-Okura Marine Reserve.

-Even you catch a more hectic day though, you’ll have no trouble finding a more isolated beach within walking distance.
+Even if you catch a more hectic day, though, you’ll have no trouble finding a more isolated beach within walking distance.

 Point Chevalier Beach

 Want to squeeze seaside fun into your Auckland vacation without hassle?
 With less than a 15-minute drive from Auckland CBD, you’ll dazzle at Point Chevalier Beach.

 Most inner-city beaches in Auckland sit along the coast.
 Point Chevalier shuns the norm.
 It’s perched upon a small peninsula in Waitemata Harbour.
 The sheltered location leaves the waters calmer for swimming, especially at high tide.